JatinKhare/advancesmcusystems/lab2/README.md

   <img src="images\pl_2_100.png" width="1000" />
 <hr style="border:2px solid gray"> </hr>

-#### Observations
+### Observations

 1. Latency is inversely proportional to the PS frequency, which totally makes sense.
-If the tranfer rate is higher, the time taken to tranfer will be higher.
+If the tranfer rate is higher, the time taken to transfer will be higher.
 On the other hand, the PL frequency does not really affect the latency, because the overall time taken to transfer must be same for any scenario involving constant PS frequency.

 2. The counter value depends on two factors: the PL frequency (the speed of counting) and the PS frequency (how long to count for).
 Keeping the PS constant, the counter value increases with increase in PL frequency, and keeping PL constant, the counter value increases with decrease in the PS frequency.